kwlin0/LS4-CCD/README.md

 ## File compression

 The raw image output from the controllers for a given exposure is a single FITS image for each readout amplifier, yielding a total of 64 independent FITS image files for the entire focal plane of 32 CCDs in dual amplifier readout mode.
 Before files are transferred, the FITS files for each exposure should be combined and compressed into a single fpacked FITS file with 64 image HDU extensions.
-This can be done with the `fpack.py` script which uses the Rice compression algorithm by default.
+This can be done with the `fpack.py` script which uses the Rice compression algorithm by default during testing, but will be using a version of JPEG-2000 compression in production.
+Primary HDU header data, such as information related to system-level or telescope status from the telescope control system, will be inserted at this stage.